pmoorey/articles/automation-notifications-with-flow-teams.md

 ## Step 3 - Send the Notification

 Okay, almost done.
 The final thing we need to do is send the notification.
 In this case I will send it via a Teams Instant Message, but you could also post it to a Teams Channel.
+Copy the JSON document describing your Adaptive Card from the designer app into the Flow Message field.
+Replace the example values with the variables.
+Click on 'Advanced' at the bottom of the stop to populate the message title and enable desktop alerts if you wish to do some.
+Save the Flow.

 |Add Action to Post Adaptive Card to User | Insert variables where required |
 | ------------- | ------------- |